Isaac Theatre Royal

 The Isaac Theatre Royal (formerly known as the Theatre Royal) is a heritage building in Christchurch, New Zealand, designed by brothers Sidney and Alfred Luttrell.
-Built in 1908, it is the only operational Edwardian style Theatre remaining in New Zealand.
+Built in 1908, it is the only operational Edwardian-style theatre remaining in New Zealand.

 History

 The current Theatre Royal is the third theatre of its name on Gloucester Street.
 The first theatre, built in 1861, was on a site across the road from the current Theatre Royal.
 It was originally called the Canterbury Music Hall.
 That building was replaced by a newer theatre on the same site in 1876.
 Five years after the new theatre was completed it was renamed the Theatre Royal.
-When the current theatre was built in 1908 the old theatre across the road was sold to The Press, who owned it up until the Canterbury earthquakes.
+When the current theatre was built in 1908 the old theatre across the road was sold to The Press, which owned it up until the Canterbury earthquakes.

 Renovations

 In 1928 the theatre was refitted as a cinema.
 During the refit the current marble staircase replaced the original wooden one.
 Significant structural earthquake strengthening was carried out in 1999 and 2000.
 Between 2004 and 2005 major work was done to the theatre over a nine-month period at a cost of $6.2 million.
 The whole backstage was demolished to make room for a modern concrete fly tower and dressing room facilities.
 The Proscenium arch was also widened by 1.5m and the stage and fly tower were made wider and deeper.
 The facilities within the existing front of house areas were also upgraded.
 It was during the 2004/5 renovation that the theatre became the Isaac Theatre Royal, to honour supporter Lady Diana Isaac.